swiluu/Active-Developer-Reminder-Bot/README.md

 - Restart your Discord client
 - Wait a few minutes as Discord can take time to register commands

-## Note
+## Hosting Options

 The bot needs to be running continuously to send reminders.
-Consider hosting it on a server or using a service like Heroku for 24/7 operation.
+Here are some hosting options:

+1. **Local Computer**: Only works when your computer is on
+2. **VPS (Virtual Private Server)**: Services like DigitalOcean, Linode, or AWS
+3. **PythonAnywhere**: Free tier available, good for small bots
+4. **Railway.app**: Easy deployment, free tier available
+5. **Replit**: Free hosting with some limitations
+6. **Heroku**: Free tier discontinued, but paid options available

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.